-Kids’ Vision’s next program will take place @ Tesla Motors & Mozilla starting March 11th!
+Kids’ Vision’s current program takes place @ Tesla Motors & Mozilla !

 Kids’ Vision is about girls & women in Silicon Valley

 - Getting girls interested in STEM